Using the location condition in a Conditional Access policy

 - Blocking access for users accessing a service from specific countries or regions.

-The network location is determined by the public IP address a client provides to Azure Active Directory.
+The location is determined by the public IP address a client provides to Azure Active Directory or GPS coordinates provided by the Microsoft Authenticator app.
 Conditional Access policies by default apply to all IPv4 and IPv6 addresses.

 IP address ranges

-To define a named location by IPv4/IPv6 address ranges, you will need to provide a Name and an IP range.
+To define a named location by IPv4/IPv6 address ranges, you will need to provide:

 Named locations defined by IPv4/IPv6 address ranges are subject to the following limitations: